-- Candidates may choose to receive refunds for expenditures duly submitted by the deadline in one of two ways: - (1) in two partial cash refunds of up to fifty dollars (\$50) each (the sum of which shall not exceed the total amount of public financing available to the candidate according to Section 3, Cl.
-V (d) of this Code), or; - (2) as one refund for the entire amount the candidate is eligible to receive in the form of a check. - j.
-If a public financing request is filed, printing costs up to \$50 may be reimbursed and paid for during the campaign period, given such request is done through a form filed and certified by the Elections Coordinator and the Assistant Director of Student Representation and Governance. - k.
-Requests for refunds shall be reviewed by the Elections Coordinator and if approved shall be issued on a rolling basis by the AS Finance Office during and after the campaign period specified in Section 1, Cl.
+- h.
+If a public financing request is filed, printing costs up to \$50 may be reimbursed and paid for during the campaign period, given such request is done through a form filed and certified by the Elections Coordinator and the Assistant Director of Student Representation and Governance - Requests for refunds shall be reviewed by the Elections Coordinator and if approved shall be issued on a rolling basis by the VU Finance Office during and after the campaign period specified in Section 1, Cl.
 II (a) of this Code.
-All requests for refunds must be submitted together with original receipts (or screenshots of proof of payment) documenting the expenditures for which a refund is being sought. i.
-The following campaign expenditures shall be eligible for public financing only if original receipts (or screenshots of proof of payment) are supplied: a. the costs of purchasing, printing and shipping physical campaign materials, as defined by Section 4 of this code. - b. stationary, paper and office supplies purchased during the campaign period primarily in order to create and display physical campaign materials. - The following expenditures shall not be eligible for public financing, but still must be filed in the financial disclosure form: - (1) food or beverages of any sort. - (2) payments for labor associated with any campaign. - (3) any expenditure for which an Original receipt (or screenshots of proof of payment) is not provided - m.
+All requests for refunds must be submitted together with original receipts (or screenshots of proof of payment) documenting the expenditures for which a refund is being sought. - The following campaign expenditures shall be eligible for public financing only if original receipts - The following caripagin experiences shall be engine for public interioring drip in original receipts (or screenshots of proof of payment) are supplied:

+(1) the costs of purchasing, printing and shipping physical campaign materials, as defined by Section 4 of this code.

+(2) stationary, paper and office supplies purchased during the campaign period primarily in order - to create and display physical campaign materials. - The following expenditures shall not be eligible for public financing, but still must be filed in the financial disclosure form: - (1) food or beverages of any sort. - (2) payments for labor associated with any campaign. - (3) any expenditure for which an original receipt (or screenshots of proof of payment) is not - m.
 Campaign expenditures which do not fall into categories identified in the preceding two subclauses may be approved for public financing at the discretion of the Elections Coordinator.

-Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Board. - n.
+Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Boardstaff advisor for AS Elections - n.
 In the event that physical campaign materials belonging to a candidate or measure sponsor are intentionally tampered with (as defined by Section 3, Cl.
 III (k)), the candidate can, with the